AlinaO311/GenomeAnalysis/README.md

    * Prokka

  * Expression analysis
+   * DEseq
+   * HTseq

 * What may cause time limitations?
 If there are time limitations, which analyses will require longer times?

 Depending on the access to external server memory and ...